-All Financial Apps are powered by datasets located on an Open Data Portal or Open Performance site.
+All Financial Modules are powered by datasets located on an Open Data Portal or Enterprise Data Portal.
 Below we've outlined a general guideline for updating your Open Budget datasets.

 1. Ensure you have the proper permissions to update Open Budget data

-In order to update the datasets, you need to have a Socrata Account with a site role permission of Publisher or Admin, or be the owner or contributor of that dataset.
-Anyone can view and download the datasets that power your app.
+In order to update the datasets, you need to have a Data & Insights Account with a site role permission of Publisher or Admin, or be the owner or contributor of that dataset.
+Anyone can view and download the datasets that power your module.

 2. Locate your Open Budget datasets

 To identify the location of your datasets, administrators can find the domain under the Dataset Settings of the admin panel.
-Clicking the "View this dataset" will direct you to the dataset.
+Clicking the "View Dataset" button will direct you to the dataset.

 Note: There are 5 datasets (Capital Project Phases dataset is optional).